 A Picture is Worth a Thousand Words: Capturing the Cruelty of Factory Farms

-A letter from Dulce Ramírez, Executive Director for Animal Equality Mexico:
+A letter from Dulce Ramírez, Vice President of Animal Equality for Latin America and Executive Director for Animal Equality Mexico:

 It all started with the click of a shutter.